bgamari/ghc-wiki-import/commentary/libraries.md

 - For certain fast-moving boot packages (eg Cabal), we don't want to rely on the user having installed a bang-up-to-date version of the package.
 - The only packages that we can "assume that the bootstrap compiler already has" are those packages that come with GHC itself; i.e. the installed boot packages.
+So non-installed boot packages are also zero-boot packages.
+Example: `bin-package-db` or `hoopl`.

 So we begin the entire build process by installing the zero-boot packages in the bootstrap compiler.
 (This installation is purely local to the build tree.)